-Streets and trails linking to and within in downtown should be walkable, accessible and connected to safe multimodal mobility options, residential, amenities.
+Streets and trails linking to and within in downtown walkable, accessible should be walkable, accessible and connected to safe multimodal mobility options, residential, commercial, and recreational amenities.

 RELIABLE & ACCESSIBLE UTILITY SERVICES

 Infrastructure and utilities within downtown should be positioned to support existing development and future redevelopment opportunities.